orbingol/ACIS-Python3/README.md

 Please see the [Function Reference](FUNCTION_REFERENCE.md) to check which functions were implemented in this module.

+## Implementation Details

+Please see [IMPLEMENTATION](IMPLEMENTATION.md) for a discussion on the implementation details and assumptions.

 ## Author (Python module)

 * Onur Rauf Bingol (contact@onurbingol.net)